lalshuhail/IoT_Task1/README.md

 # SmartMethodsTask1
-Using HTML to create a webpage designed for the robot control panel.
+Creating a robot control panel using HTML